webdeveloper510/jeetodhan/wp-content/plugins/redux-framework/readme.txt

 Tags: admin, admin interface, options, theme options, plugin options, options framework, settings, web fonts, google fonts, metaboxes, settings
 Requires at least: 5.0
 Requires PHP: 7.1
-Tested up to: 6.2
+Tested up to: 6.3
-Stable tag: 4.4.1
+Stable tag: 4.4.6
 License: GPL-3.0+
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

 Redux is a simple, truly extensible and fully responsive options framework for WordPress themes and plugins.
 It ships with an integrated demo.

 == Description ==
 Redux was built by developers for developers.
-We save you months, if not years in your development time.
+We save you months if not years in your development time.
 Everything we do is to help innovation in the industry.

 <h4>♥️ What the Plugin does?</h4>
 Redux is a simple, genuinely extensible, and fully responsive options framework for WordPress themes and plugins.
-Built on the WordPress Settings API, Redux supports many field types, custom error handling, custom fields & validation types, and import/export functionality.
+Built on the WordPress Settings API; Redux supports many field types, custom error handling, custom fields & validation types, and import/export functionality.

 But what does Redux actually DO?
 We don't believe that theme and plugin developers should have to reinvent the wheel every time they start work on a project.
 Redux simplifies the development cycle by providing a streamlined, extensible framework for developers to build on.
 Through a simple, well-documented config file, third-party developers can build out an options panel limited only by their imagination in a fraction of the time it would take to build from the ground up!